softwareconstruction240/softwareconstruction/chess/3-web-api/getting-started.md

 The Starter Code has three folders: `dataAccess`, `serverTests`, and `web`.
 Do the following to move them into your project:

+1. Copy the [server](starter-code/server/) folder into the `server/src/main/java` folder.
+This contains a basic implementation of an HTTP server that allows the pass off tests to programatically start and stop your server, as well as the code to host a web browser interface for experimenting with your endpoints.
+1. Copy the [web](starter-code/web/) folder to the `server/src/main/resources` folder.
+The `web` folder contains the files that implement the web browser interface for experimenting with your endpoints.
 1. Copy the [dataAccess](starter-code/dataAccess/) folder into the `server/src/main/java` folder.
 This contains an exception class that you will throw whenever there is a data access error.
 1. Create the folder `server/src/test/java`.
 Right click on the folder and select the option to mark the directory as `test sources root`.
 This tells IntelliJ where to look for code to run as tests.